inthescales/lyre-site/blog/_posts/2023-6-18-sources-for-etymology.md

     </tr>
 </table>

-## The Online Etymological Dictionary
+## Online Etymology Dictionary

-[Etymonline](http://www.etymonline.com) is free and easy to use, and contains similarly detailed etymologies, though it lacks some of the more complex features.
+[Online Etymology Dictionary or Etymonline](http://www.etymonline.com) is free and easy to use, and contains similarly detailed etymologies, though it lacks some of the more complex features.
 I often use it for quick searches to check the etymology of a particular word or affix, or to get a second opinion on the OED.
 They largely tend to agree with one another, but occasionally Etymonline will have alternate explanations beyond what's in the OED, or asides that suggest new possibilities.

 <table class="img-table">
     <tr>